-As at 30 June 2011, native title claims have been made with respect to areas which include tenements in which the BRM Group have interests.
+As at 30 June 2011, native title claims were made with respect to areas which include tenements in which the BRM Group have interests.
 The BRM Group is unable to determine the prospects for success or otherwise of the claims and, in any event, whether or not and to what extent the claims may significantly affect the BRM Group or its projects.
+Further information in relation to the operation of the Native Title Act 1993 is set out in Appendix VI to this circular.
+The Marillana Project is a material project of the BRM Group.
+The BRM Group has entered into two native title agreements in respect of the Marillana Project, both of which contain clauses whereby the respective native title parties have indemnified BRM against claims for compensation should any new claim be lodged and accepted by National Native Title Tribunal.
+This helps mitigate the risk of the BRM Group in the case of any new native title claims made against material tenements within the Marillana Project.